romkatv/zsh4humans/README.md

 ## Updating

 You'll be prompted to update dependencies (zsh-syntax-highlighting, fzf, etc.) every two weeks when starting Zsh.
-You can also force update with `z4h-update`.

-There is no update mechanism for `~/.zshrc` itself.
+You can also force update with `z4h update`.
+There is no update mechanism for `.zshrc` itself.